 Janome Magnolia 7325—MSRP $499, Stitch Lab price is $325

 We now carry this tried and true model.
 Perfect for kids and beginner adults because it has speed control.
 When you lift your foot from the pedal, it automatically completes a stitch and ends with the needle and take-up lever in the upright position, reducing potential thread jams.
-Stop by Stitch Lab for a no-pressure test drive and free gift with purchase.
+Stop by Stitch Lab for a no-pressure test drive!

 Janome Magnolia 7330—MSRP $599, Stitch Lab price is $399

 This is our student rental machine and the absolute best sewing machine for the price.
 Biggest bang for your buck!
 Also perfect for kids and beginner adults, but with computerized stitch controls, and all the bells and whistles we mention in our criteria lists at the top of this page.
 When you lift your foot from the pedal, it automatically completes a stitch and ends with the needle and take-up lever in the upright position, reducing potential thread jams.
 Nice buttonhole and decorative stitch options.
-Stop by Stitch Lab for a no-pressure test drive and free gift with purchase.
+Stop by Stitch Lab for a no-pressure test drive!